Asian Dirt Bike Tour

 Our Asian Dirt Bike Tour had been just over a year in the planning, now we had a month left.
 The bike’s had arrived as promised by the Bali dealership, but they were messing us around with paperwork and registration.
 Adam had changed the green plastic covers to black which didn’t help, so he had to get a letter sent out from Jakarta approving his Black Panther theme.

-There was enough time for the new bikes to get a few hundred kilometers on them and a service at Kawasaki before the trip.
+There was enough time for the new bikes to get a few hundred kilometres on them and a service at Kawasaki before the trip.
 I had tried to get our routes imported into google maps, but the kept suggesting alternative routes.
 The only option in Bali was to rider the route a few times and try to memorise it.
 Yeah, that was the last minute option.
 With all the rain we were getting in Ubud it didn’t bode well for the first days riding.

 The guys started arriving in Bali.
 We would now get the rental bikes delivered and sort out any last minute adjustments before starting the Sunda Arc Exploration 2017 trip.
 You can read about our Asian Dirt Bike Trip here